 If you’re a blogger, then you probably already know how important it is to add relevant, quality images to your posts.
 Photos, illustrations and other imagery help make your content more appealing and break up blocks of text nicely.
-You should always use at least one image per post, and multiple images if your posts are lengthy.
+You should always use at least one image per post, and multiple images if your posts are long.

 Not only do images make your content more enjoyable to read, they can also help you with Search Engine Optimization.
 In this post, you will learn how to make sure that all images you use on your site are optimized in regards to file name, size, alternative text (very important!), topic relevance, placement and more.